twcc/man-vip/GD-VCS-main _en.md

     - Instance state transitions: `Stopped` > `Queueing`>`Starting` >`Ready`.

 - When you **delete** an instance, the following happens:
-    - The boot volume (100 GB) is also erased, and please refer to [Snapshot](#Snapshot) for preserving your data.
+    - The boot disk (100 GB) is also erased, and please refer to [Snapshot](#Snapshot) for preserving your data.
-    - Additional volumes are preserved and detached from the instance.
+    - Data disks are preserved and detached from the instance.
     - Instance state transitions: `Deleting` > Disappear from the list on the management page.
 :::